AashirRaz/Jarvis/README.md

     DiawiPassword = ""
 ```

-- In the Constants.py file, replace the content in Constants.py according to your needs
+- In the Constants.py file, replace the content in PathConstants and SystemPaths according to your requirements

 ## Configuration